Persons with Developmental Disabilities (PDD)

 PDD funds programs and services to help adult Albertans with developmental disabilities to be a part of their communities and live as independently as they can.

-The program funds four kinds of staffing supports:
+The program funds four kinds of staffing supports based on an individualized service plan:

 - Community Living Supports help individuals in their home (for example: meal planning and housekeeping)